UT-Austin-Senior-Design-D7/api-database/README.txt

 It returns a dummy classification as of now, a random selection between 'Trash', 'Recycle', and 'Compost'

 '/list_unclassified/<username>'
-This will return a list of all the files in the database that that user has uploaded, but that haven't been manually classified.
+This will return a list of all the files in the database that that user has uploaded, ut that haven't been manually classified.
 Each location in the list holds both the id of the file, as well as the name

 If there are no files, it will return an empty list